 Tomato paste is particularly rich in lycopene

-100 g of tomato paste contain around 62 mg of lycopene.
+100 g tomato paste contains around 62 mg lycopene.
 This highly concentrated power is more than 12 times that of fresh tomatoes.
-In addition, the lycopene in the tomato paste has a much better bioavailability for the skin.
-The body can use a lot of what you eat from it right away, so it works in a fairly direct way.
+In addition, the lycopene in tomato paste has a much better bioavailability for the skin.
+The body can use a lot of what you eat from it right away.
+So it works in a pretty direct way.
 The good thing is that you don't have to eat huge amounts.
-Just a tablespoon of tomato paste a day covers your needs.
+Just one tablespoon of tomato paste a day covers your needs.

 Lycopene likes it hot and greasy